 And it’s all because a group have people have stopped to say, “we see you.”
 We see the pain you are going through and want to come alongside you as friends and neighbors.
 In Luke 13 we see Jesus do the same thing.
 He sees a woman who has been crippled for 18 years.
 He sees her pain.
 He sees her misery.
 And to the chagrin of the religious leaders, who are more worried about the Sabbath, he heals her on the spot.
 But Jesus sees the woman and knows she needs rest right then.

 When my family was journeying through cancer diagnoses with my cousins we felt so alone.
-And these families whose lives have been so uprooted by this cruel disease feel the same way.
+And these families whose lives have been uprooted by this cruel disease feel the same way.
 But this past weekend mother’s wrestled, kids performed in talents shows, siblings felt cared for, and smiles abounded.
 All because, for one weekend, someone turned to these families and said, “we see you.”

 Camp Side by Side holds a dear place in my heart.
 For at one point my family needed to be seen.
 And now I get to be the one serving families in the same place.
 And it’s so easy to serve.
 Because all it takes is showing up.
-Side by Side is run by volunteers that stay for a day, two days, or a week, to be neighbor and a friend to some families who need one.
-I’d love to invite you to join me in showing up!
+Side by Side is run by volunteers that stay for a day, two days, or a week to be neighbor and a friend to families who need one.
+I’d love to invite you to join me in showing up.
 Our next camp is August 9th – 14th.
 I dare you to come and see what happens when we take a moment to come alongside families in need.
 Who knows, you might just cry and belly laugh at the same time.
 If so, I’ll be right alongside you doing the same.